 Mexican resentment came to a head when revolutionary forces loyal to Francisco I. Madero massacred over 300 Chinese residents of the city of Torreón in the state of Coahuila.
 Fortunately, Mexicali avoided any serious threat of violence against its population due to their numbers and the immigrants’ formation of a strong union.
 That union, the Asociación China de Mexicali, continues today and is influential in the city’s decision-making process.

-Having escaped the horrors of prosecution, the Chinese redoubled their development efforts and the Chinesca flourished in the mid century.
+Having escaped the horrors of persecution, the Chinese redoubled their development efforts and the Chinesca flourished in the mid century.
 After World War II, Mexicali welcomed a wave of Chinese refugees fleeing communism, and the city’s population expanded once more.
 It was during this era when most of the Chinesca’s buildings were constructed.

 As the tour concluded, we climbed out of the last basement, up the last set of stairs and into the bright October sun.
 As we walked the Chinesca, we didn’t encounter any Asian residents until we arrived at Esteban Lluis’ favorite Chinese restaurant for a late lunch.
 Even here, the Mexican staff outnumbered the Chinese 3-1.
 The city still maintains a population of around 5,000 Chinese, but many have moved to Calexico, California just across the border.